What are Codes Canada publications?

 Answer to question 1:

-The National Model Construction Codes comprise the National Building Code of Canada 2010 (NBC), National Fire Code of Canada 2010 (NFC), National Plumbing Code of Canada 2010 (NPC) and National Energy Code of Canada for Buildings 2011 (NECB).
+Codes Canada publishes five national model codes, in English and in French: the National Building Code of Canada (NBC), National Fire Code of Canada (NFC), National Plumbing Code of Canada (NPC) and National Energy Code of Canada for Buildings (NECB).
 They also include the National Farm Building Code (last published in 1995).

 The Codes are developed and maintained by the Canadian Commission on Building and Fire Codes (CCBFC), an independent committee of volunteers established by the National Research Council of Canada (NRC).
 They are published by NRC as models for provincial and territorial building and fire regulations and must be adopted by an authority having jurisdiction to come into effect.
 In some cases, they are amended and/or supplemented to suit regional needs, and then published as provincial Codes.